 Logistics Capability Evaluation

 The automotive industry demands a sophisticated approach to supply chain management.
-Balancing the changing needs of customers with available resources is no easy task and it is vital that managers know exactly which parts of the logistics process are working properly and which aren’t.
+Balancing the demands of customers with available resources is no easy task and it is vital that managers know exactly which parts of the logistics process are working efficiently and which need to be improved.

 In meeting this challenge, the Global MMOG/LE tool has become the de-facto standard for evaluating supply chain processes in the automotive industry; it is widely used for internal assessments, organisation benchmarking and improving supply chain performance.

 Continuous supply chain improvement

 The Global Materials Management Operations Guidelines/Logistics Evaluation (Global MMOG/LE) tool contains almost 200 logistics assessment criteria which allow an organisation’s processes to be benchmarked against industry best practice.